dicky1031/IJV-Project/README.md

 ## Reference
-* To understand more detial, basically this repository is followed by my master thesis.
-Please check NAS:Data/BOSI Lab/Thesis/R10 to access the full text.
+* To understand more detail, basically this repository is followed by my master thesis.
+Please check NAS:Data/BOSI Lab/Thesis/R10 to access the full text version.